angela-mera/Real-Time-Chat---Client-Server-Model/README.md

      ```
    - For Windows users, Tkinter is typically installed with Python by default.
 If you encounter any issues, you can refer to the [Tkinter documentation](https://docs.python.org/3/library/tkinter.html).

-4. Now the project is ready to run!
+4. Now the project is ready to run

 ## Usage